Ernyoke/ervin-szilagyi-static-site/src/articles/why-i-am-not-able-to-remove-a-security-group.md

 ![Delete security group](img-why-i-am-not-able-to-remove-a-security-group/console-remove-sg.png)

-The console tells us, that we cannot remove the security groups because it is used by one ore more network interfaces.
+The console tells us, that we cannot remove the security groups because it is used by one or more network interfaces.
 It also conveniently gives us a link to a list with all of these network interfaces.
 We click on the link, we get the list of the network interfaces, and after a few moments, we realize we have no idea who is using these network interfaces.

 Before moving on, you may think this scenario is unrealistic, it cannot happen to me, I know every resource I create in my account and I have good naming practices.
 In an ideal world, our infrastructure would be as clean as possible with well-defined naming conventions.
 In the real world unfortunately this is not always true.
 In case you had experience working in AWS accounts where multiple teams deploy their stuff, you may pretty easily end up with resources that do not adhere to any convention you predefined.
 Moreover, in many cases, the AWS console itself offers the opportunity to create security groups with semi-randomly generated names.